Anthrax, Vaccinations, Effective Holistic Alternatives and a Sense Of Humor

 The antibacterial, antiseptic action of plant oils has been described in the recent medical literature and may be helpful in fighting biological toxins.
 [Journal Applied Microbiology, Volume 88, 2000] A potent natural antibiotic, more powerful than many prescription antibiotics, is oil OREGANO.
 One study showed that oregano completely inhibited the growth of 25 germs such as Staphylococcus aureus, Escherichia coli, Yersinia enterocolitica and Pseudomonas aeruginosa.
 [Journal Food Protection, July 2001]

 Oregano has been shown to be effective in eradicating intestinal parasites in humans.
 [Phytotherapy Research, May 2000]

-WILD OREGANO, which is quite different than the variety of most kitchen spice racks, has over 50 antibacterial compounds.
-Just one part wild oregano oil in 4000 dilutions sterilizes contaminated water.
+WILD OREGANO, which is quite different from the variety of most kitchen spice racks, has over 50 antibacterial compounds.
+Just one part of wild oregano oil in 4000 dilutions sterilizes contaminated water.
 [London Times, May 8, 2001]

 7. NERVE GAS ANTITOXINS

 Nature also provides nerve gas antitoxins.
 Nerve gas interrupts the normal transmission of nerve impulses by altering levels of acetylcholinesterase, the enzyme that degrades the nerve transmitter acetylcholine.
 HUPERZINE A, a derivative of CHINESE CLUB MOSS, has been suggested as a pre-treatment against nerve gases.
 [Annals Pharmacology France, January 2000]